Vyral/base-template/_posts/2020-03-19-how-we-stay-connected.md

 **1\.
 We have a Google Hangout call every morning at 8:15 a.m.** This allows us to state our gratitude and share our intentions for the day.&nbsp;

 **2\.
-We have a team meeting every Monday at 11 a.m.** This is an official meeting with an agenda and everything.
+We have a team meeting every Monday at 11 a.m.** This is an official meeting with an agenda.
 It also acts as a training session in case there are topics we need to cover.
 It’s a great way to keep open an open dialogue about everything that’s happening.&nbsp;

 **3\.
 We use a communication tool called Slack.** This allows us to consolidate all of our communication into one place.
 We’ve found that information can get lost through text and emails.
 With Slack, every channel is a different category, and it’s a great place to store our team’s communication.&nbsp;

 {% include pullquote.html %}

-The thing about communication is, it can separate the great companies from the not-so-great ones.
+Communication can separate the great companies from the not-so-great ones.
 We’re always striving for success and making sure we deliver an amazing client experience, and communication is key.
-However, we can best communicate as a team is very important.
+Communicating as a team is very important.
 It’s also important that our clients see this.&nbsp;

 Communication with our people is just as important, and we ensure this by creating a GPS for each year.
 Our goals, priorities, and strategies are outlined inside our marketing plan.
 Our goals are also placed inside our calendar so we can review them and send our 411s to each other every Monday morning.&nbsp;